 Chemistry for home and amateur chemists.
 Follow our adventures on Twitter at https://twitter.com/ChemPlayer1.

 In May 2015, two amateur-chemists decided to start filming their hobby and a journey of learning and discovery.
 Based at a secret island base location, they pieced together a small 'lab' fitting into a small cupboard in a spare kitchen, and filmed over 150 experiments in a "series 1" spanning inorganic, organic and every-day household chemistry.

 In mid-2017 the pair sadly departed company to different corners of the world, with one intrepid experimenter determined to keep on the work with occasional videos.
 They vowed to come together again one day to do "series 2".

-Their popular but controversial YouTube channel "ChemPlayer" was banned in April 2018 for crimes against narration, but has since moved here for your continued enjoyment.
+Their popular but controversial YouTube channel "ChemPlayer" was banned in April 2018 for crimes against narration, but has since moved here to BitChute for your continued enjoyment.

 The journey continues!